Lord Ganesha and His Trunk: What is the Symbolism?

 In Lord Ganesha, generally trunk is towards his left side accessing a laddu(sweet ball).
 What does it symbolize?
 It represents moon and the cool power of ida nadi in our psychic body.
 This Ganesha helps us to access the fruit of our work in the material world and he also gives the fruits to us very easily with his trunk!

 In other words, laddu(sweet ball) indicates all material comforts.
 Since he enjoys the sweet, he will surely bestow them to you too.
 This why if we need to enjoy material prosperity and comforts, we need to worship and pray Lord Ganesha with left-sided trunk enjoying a sweet laddu!
-So, Ganesha with left-sided trunk provides us bhoga(material enjoyment).
+So, Lord Ganesha with left-sided trunk provides us bhoga(material enjoyment).

 Right Side Turned Trunk